Ipstenu/dreamobjects/readme.txt

 1. Chose when you want to backup
 1. Relax and let DreamHost do the work

+= Uploader =
+1. Pick your bucket
+1. Upload a file to the bucket

 == Frequently asked questions ==

 = What does it do? =

 DreamObjects allows you to store your data securely, redundantly and inexpensively.
 The backup portion of this plugin will create a backup of your site, zip it, and toss it up into your DreamObjects bucket in an automated manner.

+Also included is a uploader tool, which will let you upload files to any bucket.

 = Do I have to use DreamHost? =